The Classic Smock£95.00

 Two front pockets

+As a consumer you can reduce your impact significantly* by taking care of your clothes.
 We recommend that to save water, reduce detergent usage, reduce energy consumption and to extend the life of this garment that you wash it as infrequently as is practical.

 *wearing your clothes for 9 months longer can reduce carbon, water and waste footprints by 20-30% each.